irudnyts/irudnyts.github.io/_posts/2017-04-25-Dortmund-real-estate-market-analysis.md

 ```

 At this step it seems natural to use a `for` loop, and go over each link.
 Unfortunately, guys from immobilienscout24 use rate limiting (I am not an expert, but it seems like).
 Thus, I figured out that we need to download the data in `while` loop instead, for which the condition to stop would be the length of urls equals to 0.
 Inside the loop each page is parsed, and we extract the following information about entries: `price`, `area` (living space), `rooms`, and `address`.
-If the rate limiting is triggered, than a part of data is lost, and therefore, the lengths of these variables will be different.
+If the rate limiting is triggered, then a part of data is lost, and therefore, the lengths of these variables will be different.
 Conditioning on the length equality, the content of variables is copied to `property`, and the processed url is removed from `urls`.

-The `rvest` package was designed to work in conjuntion with `magrittr` package, allowing for usage of so-called [pipe](https://www.r-bloggers.com/why-bother-with-magrittr/) (also worth reading).
+The `rvest` package was designed to work in conjuntion with `magrittr` package, allowing for usage of the so-called [pipe](https://www.r-bloggers.com/why-bother-with-magrittr/) (also worth reading).

 ```r